MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/plan/planning-security-accounts.md

 > The minimum privileges described above are the lowest privileges that Operations Manager supports for the action account.
 Other Run As accounts can have lower privileges.
 The actual privileges required for the Action account and the Run As accounts will depend upon which management packs are running on the computer and how they are configured.
 For more information about which specific privileges are required, see the appropriate management pack guide.

-## System Center Configuration Service and System Center Data Access Service Account
+## System Center Configuration Service and System Center Data Access Service account

 The System Center Configuration service and System Center Data Access service account is used by the System Center Data Access and System Center Management Configuration services to update information in the Operational database.
 The credentials used for the action account will be assigned to the sdk_user role in the Operational database.
 The account used for the SDK and Config Service account must have local administrative rights on the root management server computer.
 The account should be either a Domain User or Local System.
 The use of Local User account is not supported.
 We recommended you use a different account from the one used for the Management Server Action Account.